 1“When Israel was a child, then I loved him, and called my son out of Egypt.

 3Yet I taught Ephraim to walk.
-I took them by his arms, but they did not know that I healed them.
+I took them by their arms, but they did not know that I healed them.

 4I drew them with cords of a man, with ties of love, and I was to them like those who lift up the yoke on their necks; and I bent down to him and I fed him.